Ian0526/SnatchinBracken/README.md

 # SnatchinBracken

 SnatchinBracken modifies the behavior of Bracken enemies.
 Instead of instantly killing players on contact, Brackens now capture and drag players to a designated "favorite spot."
 This change allows teammates a chance to intervene and rescue the captured player.

+## Changelog

+### 1.0.1
+- [Feature] LethalConfig dependency added.
+- [Feature] Can now change config options to drop items on grab & time until kill.
+- [Bug Fix] Double handed objects will always drop so players can actually be killed.

+### 1.0.0
+- Initial release of SnatchinBracken.
+- Basic functionality of altering Bracken behavior implemented.

+## Dependencies
+- LethalConfig

+## Usage
+Open the settings menu with ESC and edit it through the Mod Config button.

+## Contributing
+Feel free to contribute.
+If it improves the system, I'm more than happy to implement your changes.